Skip to main content

 hasInitialized.current = true;

-// Now safe to authenticate and create interaction
+// Safe to authenticate and create interaction

 };